Properties of the maximal entropy measure and geometry of H\'enon attractors: Young Tower on

+In Proposition \ref{noentropyailleurs}, we will see that the complement of the orbit of $\Lambda$ does not support any measure of high entropy.
+Since the map $x\mapsto x^2-2$ contains a horseshoe\footnote{For instance the horseshoe encoded by the symbols in $\sY_0$\; .} of entropy close $\log 2$, the same occurs for $f$ (for $M$ large and then $b$ small).
+Thus the topological entropy of $f$ is at least close to $\log 2$, and by the Variational Principle, there is a measure of entropy at least close to 2 supported by the obit of $\Lambda$.
+Looking at the pull back by $i$ of this measure, it follows that the shift leaves invariant a probability measure of entropy at least close to $\log 2$.
+Since $i$ is a bijection (which is bi-measurable by Claim \ref{homeo} below), the entropy of $\sigma$ is bounded.
+Consequently by \cite{Gu1969}, the radius $R_G$ is at most equal to $e^{-h_{top}}$ and so at most close to $1/2$.

-\begin{prop} The convergence radius $R_*$ is greater than $e^{-2\epsilon}$. \end{prop} We recall since the entropy of the shift is at least close to $\log 2$, the two latter propositions imply: \begin{coro}The shift $\sigma$ is strongly positive recurrent.\end{coro} \begin{proof}[Proof of Proposition \ref{propSPR}] To bound $R_*$ from below, we are going to show that:
+On the other hand, with $\epsilon=1/\sqrt{M}$, we prove in the sequel: \begin{prop} The convergence radius $R^*_G$ is greater than $e^{-2\epsilon}$. \end{prop} As the entropy of the shift is at least close to $\log 2$, the latter proposition implies: \begin{coro}The shift $\sigma$ is strongly positive recurrent.\end{coro} \begin{proof}[Proof of Proposition \ref{propSPR}] To bound $R_G^*$ from below, we are going to show that:

 We notice that: